cariad/nvalues/README.md

 ## The `Grid` class

 The `Grid` class is a wrapper around the [`Volume` class](#the-volume-class) to simplify the creation of two-dimensional volumes.

+All the base functionality, such as default values, key accessors and iteration, is inherited by `Grid`.

 ### Construction